My Life

 When Bill returned to Italy for a sabbatical in 1979, he began the formidable task of finding every painting of St Francis made in Italy within a century of the saint’s death.
 Little did he know that this project would take 20 years!
 In 1999, Bill published his catalogue of paintings, a work that has been well received by both scholars and Francis enthusiasts.
 Actually, this was Bill’s third book on Francis, for he had written a short biography (1989) and a book about Italian paintings of St Francis that are in the USA (1998).

 In addition to Bill’s research and writing on Francis, he has published articles about medieval monasticism, Dante, The Song of Roland, and the teaching of history and humanities.
-In addition to his continuing research and writing in the area of medieval history, he is currently working on two small articles in the field of American history; and in 2000 he published a book about the history of Livingston County, NY, of which Geneseo is the county seat.
+In addition to his continuing research and writing in the area of medieval history, in 2000 he published a book about the history of Livingston County, NY, of which Geneseo is the county seat.
+He also co-authored with one of his students and one of his sons a picture book about the history of Geneseo, NY and one about the nearby town of Dansville.
 Those interested in a full list of publications with complete citations can return to the Home Page and click on Teacher/Scholar.

-In 1978, while traveling in Italy with his student and friend Wes Kennison (now Geneseo Town Supervisor and Adjunct Professor at Geneseo), Bill met the Bianciardi family at an outdoor dinner in Siena.
-That evening changed his life because he has become very close to that family and because the dinner was in the contrada (neighborhood) called Onda, of which Bill is now a member.
+In 1978, while traveling in Italy with his student and friend Wes Kennison (later Geneseo Town Supervisor and colleague at SUNY Geneseo), Bill met the Bianciardi family at an outdoor dinner in Siena.
+That evening changed his life because he has become very close to that family and because the dinner was in the contrada (neighborhood) called Onda, of which Bill is now a zealous member.

 Bill made other friends in the contrada of Onda in Siena and became passionate about the Palio, the twice-a-year horse race contested between contrade (neighborhoods) in the main square, the Piazza del Campo.
-He has attended more than 25 runnings of the Palio and has been fortunate enough to see Onda win three times.
+He has attended about 50 runnings of the Palio and has been fortunate enough to see Onda win five times.
 In 1985, he even returned briefly in October for the grand victory dinner!
 Two years later, he was initiated as a member of the contrada through the ritual of a secular baptism performed by the prior of the contrada.

 In the same year Bill was baptized as a member of Onda, he bought a small apartment in Siena near the Piazza del Campo though, alas, not in Onda.
 Since then he has spent a part of every year save one in Siena.